imyousuf/james/README.txt

     - Upgrade tool for James 2.3 are available
     - Better logging
     - More documentation on web site for configuration,...
+    - ... and much more, see details on https://issues.apache.org/jira/secure/ReleaseNote.jspa?projectId=10411&version=12315512
+  * What's new in 3.0-M3 for developers
+    - Less maven modules
+    - Maven 3.0.2 required to build
-    - For developers: Less modules - Upgrade to latest frameworks versions - Various code reports generation.
+    - Upgrade to latest frameworks versions (netty, activemq, jackrabbit...)
+    - Code reports generation via 'mvn site -P site-reports' maven profile
+    - Corrections further to findbugs,... reports
+    - Code formatting
-    - ... and much more (see details on https://issues.apache.org/jira/secure/ReleaseNote.jspa?projectId=10411&version=12315512)
+    - ... and much more, see details on https://issues.apache.org/jira/secure/ReleaseNote.jspa?projectId=10411&version=12315512

   * Quick Start  http://james.apache.org/server/3/quick-start.html